 The driving school is popular with kids.

-LEGOLAND California has long been a favorite when it comes to the top theme parks in the US.
+LEGOLAND California has long been a favorite among the top theme parks in the US.
 Dedicated to all things LEGO, this park features rides and attractions based around the popular building blocks.
-Though it’s geared toward the younger crowd (ages 2—12), even adults will find themselves amazed at the tiny LEGO cities made entirely from LEGO bricks.
+Though it’s geared toward the younger crowd (ages 2—12), even adults will be amazed at the tiny LEGO cities made entirely from LEGO bricks.

 Location: Williamsburg, Virginia